 How It All Began

 I was a pre-teen when John Glenn was the first American to orbit the Earth in 1962.
-His success, circling three times, attracted my interest with thoughts of reaching farther out with space travel.
+He circled the Earth three times, and that was the first major achievement.

-I remember being more impressed when Neil Armstrong went beyond Earth’s orbit with the Apollo II space mission that landed him on the Moon in 1969.
+Things progressed beyond that in 1969 when Neil Armstrong left Earth’s orbit with the Apollo II space mission to land on the Moon.

 Our present robotic missions have found that there are resources on Mars to sustain human life, such as water beneath the surface.
 There are also other raw material resources necessary to construct the communities of the future on Mars without the need to send these raw materials from Earth.